All Good Things Must Come To An End

 Hey all!
 This is a flash-news-update-guest-blog-post by yours truly, Ezra Toback.
 On this wonderful tumblr site, I have decided to speak of two of the greatest things that have ever happened to me (both of which were on this trip): 1.
 Gion Matsuri (Festival) and, 2.
 Riko-chan! (a person).
 I would love to attach my own personal photos to this post, but unfortunately the chord which connects my camera to my computer is malfunctioning to the Nth degree…however!
 Gion Matsuri is more famous than Lady Gaga (I really hope that’s a true statement because if it’s not then that’s just depressing), so there are loads of pictures on the internet which I will include in this post.

 Rather than explain this festival from the historical perspective, I’m just going to describe it exactly how I experienced it.
 So, one Saturday, I was walking down the street.
 Saw a manga shop.
 Saw a dude with blue hair.
 Walked a bit more.
 Got stared at by a 5 year old kid.
 Turned a corner, and saw one of the many floats of the Gion Matsuri.
 These floats are absolutely MASSIVE, and are made entirely of wood and rope.
-That is to say, there are no nails or metal within the structure of the float to keep it up…again the Japanese manage to do things that really shouldn’t be possible.
+That is to say, there are no nails or metal within the structure of the float to keep it up.
 But even more incredible than these floats were the stands…

 Almost anything you can think of were sold at these stands, from food to kimonos to toy guns to goldfish to statues of elephants.
 I would even go so far as to say that exploring all of these stands and seeing the random things they sold may have been the greatest experience of my entire LSA.